Eagle Valley Land Trust endeavors to conserve and protect our natural spaces and special places… Forever.

 Protecting Our Views and Landscapes

-Supporting local lands and open spaces protects our lush valleys, purple mountain majesties, waterways and wildlife.
+Supporting local lands and open spaces protects our lush valleys, mountain vistas, waterways, and wildlife.
 Our conservation work has a lasting impact on scenic view sheds and helps save our Colorado landscape and Western heritage for the benefit of our entire community… forever.

 Protecting Our Recreational Opportunities While Fueling our Economy